Important COVID-19 travel guidance

 Your passport should be valid for at least one month after the date of your departure from Hong Kong.

-Visits to mainland China
+Visits to mainland China and Macao

 Bringing restricted items into Hong Kong